JoemeisterXL/Jujutsu-Zero-macro/README.md

 ### 🛠️ Need help or found a bug?
-If the macro timing doesn't fit your loading speed, or if you have suggestions for other raids, feel free to **open an issue** here on GitHub or Join my discord server there you will get more help https://discord.gg/GaaU8ZNuvr
+If the macro timing doesn't fit your loading speed, or if you have suggestions for other raids, feel free to **open an issue** here on GitHub or Join my discord server there you will get more help https://discord.gg/GaaU8ZNuvr if you want more ratio also just join my discord then I will add it